recycletechno/ICDAR-2019-SROIE/README.md

 Mean Levenstein ratio on Task 3:   **0.9177**

-I also calculated [Intersection over Union index](https://en.wikipedia.org/wiki/Jaccard_index) for text localization task but got avarage results - **0.8274**.
-When I went into details of index calculation I realized that all the ground truths bounding boxes were rectangles without any slope.
-But PaddleOCR produce rectangles with slope when image is rotated.
-Above is an example of rotated image `X51005268408.jpg` from test dataset
+For the text localization task, I calculated the [Intersection over Union index](https://en.wikipedia.org/wiki/Jaccard_index) (IoU) index and obtained an average result of **0.8274**.
+Upon further examination of the index calculation, I noticed that all of the ground truth bounding boxes were rectangles without any slope.
+However, PaddleOCR produces rectangles with slope when the image is rotated.
+As shown in the example of the rotated image X51005268408.jpg from the test dataset, the red boxes represent predictions and the green boxes represent the ground truths.

 ![X51005268408.jpg](img/X51005268408_part.png)

-Red boxes are predictions and green boxes are the ground truths.
-IoU ratio is using only 2 vertices (upper left and lower right):
+The IoU ratio uses only two vertices (upper left and lower right).

 ```
 pred_box_df = pd.DataFrame(data=lines, columns=['x1', 'y1', 'x2', 'y2', 'x3', 'y3', 'x4', 'y4', 'text'])